 At the hotel

-Library, treatment room, board games, WiFi, iPod dock, and the services of a cook, if required.
+Library, treatment room, boutique, board games, WiFi, iPod dock, and the services of a cook, if required.

 Our favourite rooms

 Clues to Madada Mogador’s rich history linger on inside its walls, which once housed traders in the Jewish quarter.
-Guests were received on the terrace; if you’re staying on a summer escapade with a lover, there’s no doubt the Madada room upstairs is the one to earmark.
-It opens onto the ramparts, with a private balcony and tadelakt and aged brass in the bathroom.
+If you’re staying on a summer escapade with a lover, there’s no doubt the Madada room upstairs is the one to earmark with tadelakt and aged brass in the bathroom.
 Warm-red Sabra room has a bath in the room and club armchairs; Assala room has a wall-sized bedhead and big ivory tadelakt tub.

 Madada Mogador's bijou treatment room faces the ocean; indulge in a relaxing massage or get yourself sandal-ready with a mani-pedi.